Bertwistle History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The name Bertwistle belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in Birtwisle, near Padiham, in the county of Lancashire.
 The town was named for the Old English words bird or brid, meaning young bird or nestling, and twissel, which referred to a fork in a stream.
-CITATION[CLOSE]

 Early Origins of the Bertwistle family